AriFordsham/GHCWiki/design/integer-gmp2.md

   - simplifies handling on platforms where GMP is not a system-library (mostly OSX and Windows)
   - user code can still link with GMP, even though the primitive operation use `bsdnt`
 - Allow to implement (big) Natural number type w/o redundant sign handling
+- somewhat more robust out-of-memory handling (since allocations occur in Haskell-land)

 ## Roadmap